MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/dossier-info-api.md

 ---
 title: Getting Dossier Info via APIs
-description: You can getting dossier's infromation, such as definition and visualization data, with Embedding SDK APIs.
+description: You can get dossier information, such as definition and visualization data, with Embedding SDK APIs.
 ---

 You can apply filters both when an embedded dossier is being executed and after the dossier has been rendered.
 After using [new Embedding SDK API](./embed-multiple-viz.md) to load the dossier in a client's webpage, you can use the Embedding SDK APIs to get definition or data from the dossier.